OrenSayag/Stopwatch/README.md

 ## Running Instructions

-Open up a new folder and run the following commands in a git bash terminal:
+Open up a new folder and run the following commands in a bash terminal:

 ### `git pull https://github.com/OrenSayag/Stopwatch`
 ### `npm i`